-If this bill were to become law, it would amend current statutes by adding a new section (15-120.05) to Title 15, Chapter 1 of the Arizona Revised Statutes.
-The new law would require each full-time administrative employee in Arizona schools to provide classroom instruction as a substitute teacher at least once per school year.
-It would also specify that these employees would not need to obtain a substitute teaching certificate if they fulfill this requirement.
-Additionally, the bill outlines exemptions, stating that schools cannot mandate substitute teaching for employees who have not obtained a fingerprint clearance card or who are subject to disciplinary actions for immoral or unprofessional conduct.
+This bill proposes to amend current statutes by introducing a new requirement for Arizona schools, mandating that each full-time administrative employee provide classroom instruction as a substitute teacher at least once per school year.
+The bill specifies that such employees will not need to obtain a substitute teaching certificate from the State Board of Education if they fulfill this requirement.
+Additionally, it outlines exemptions, stating that schools cannot require an employee to substitute teach if they have not obtained a fingerprint clearance card or are subject to disciplinary action for immoral or unprofessional conduct.

-The bill further clarifies the definition of "administrative employee" to include roles such as principals and superintendents, while excluding individuals who regularly provide classroom instruction or direct services to students.
-It also defines "school" to encompass school districts, charter schools, and individual schools operated by a district.
-Overall, the bill aims to enhance the involvement of administrative staff in classroom settings while ensuring certain protections and definitions are in place.
+The bill also clarifies the definition of "administrative employee" to include roles such as principals, superintendents, and business officials, while excluding individuals who regularly provide classroom instruction or direct services to students.
+Furthermore, it defines "school" to encompass school districts, charter schools, and individual schools operated by a school district.
+These updates aim to enhance the involvement of administrative staff in classroom settings while ensuring that certain protections and definitions are in place.

 Statutes affected: